Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 1

-The Baths of Caracalla were built by the will of the emperor Caracalla, the work began in 212 AD These famous public baths were the most impressive ever built in the Roman Empire until the inauguration of the Baths of Diocletian.
-Inside this gigantic rectangular enclosure, the spas were surrounded by libraries, gyms, gardens, animated by spectacular jets of water and rooms that offered various services.
-Currently in the Baths of Caracalla important music and opera performances are held, confirming the great fame they enjoyed in antiquity.
+Baths of Caracalla Spa, Via Urbana 34, 00184 Rome, Italy The Baths of Caracalla were built by order of Emperor Caracalla, with construction beginning in 212 AD.
+These famous public baths were the most impressive ever built in the Roman Empire until the inauguration of the Baths of Diocletian.
+Within this gigantic rectangular enclosure, the baths were surrounded by libraries, gymnasiums, gardens, enlivened by spectacular water jets, and rooms offering various services.
+Today, the Baths of Caracalla host important musical and opera performances, confirming the great fame they enjoyed in ancient times.
+20 minutes, Admission not included

 20 minutes Admission ticket not included